Bike Safety Rules and Tips

 Biking is an awesome activity.
 Hitting the mountains, rocky terrains, the lovely neighborhood, to breathing the fresh air of the countryside; if you love to ride, you’d know what I’m talking about, and if you don’t know, you’re always free to try.

 But that’s not all biking is vital for your health.
 It helps you to develop a strong cardio system, core strength, strong legs, and high concentration.
 In fact, breaking the monotony of a dull environment is easy on a bike than on a car.

 However, safe riding is the ultimate fun when it comes to biking.
 There are very many safety rules to follow in case you want to avoid any mishaps.
 Failure to do so can be fatal to you, your loved ones, and your friends.
 Here are the ultimate safety tips.

 Bike Safety Rules

 These are general rules that apply to every biker irrespective of age, gender, profession, hobbies, or race.
 They’re crucial and will sum up any other best bike safety rules that you’d find anywhere.

 - Wear Protective Gears Always: Protective biking gears are necessary.
 They can easily protect you against any accidents.
 Never go out on a bike without having them.
-They include a properly fitted helmet for your head, knee, and elbow pads, hand gloves, safe riding shoes.
+They include a properly fitted helmet for your head, knee, and elbow pads, hand gloves, and safe riding shoes.

-Do Bike Checkup Before Rides: You must ensure that your bike functions properly and that it is ready for the ride.
+- Do Bike Checkup Before Rides: You must ensure that your bike functions properly and that it is ready for the ride.
 Find the ride bike size for your use.
-Make sure the tires are correctly fitted, the pressure is ideal, the braking system works, and that there is enough clearance too.
+Make sure the tires are correctly fitted, the pressure is ideal, the braking system works, and there is enough clearance too.

 - Always Remain Alert and Focused: Certain things will hinder your concentration; a mere glimpse of the MP4 player might be the difference between a fatal crash and a safe ride home.
 Here is what to do, never wear headphones, watch out for obstacles, and be cautious on rail tracks.